License Your Product for Others to Sell

 A business owner develops bespoke software to manage their stock and suppliers more efficiently.
 As a result, the cash available for their business has increased by 50%.
 They can use the additional capital to grow their business or trade with more liquidity.
 The bespoke software now has valuable licensing potential for other business owners in the same industry.

-A company develops a staff training and referral program that delivers a 25% increase in clients over 12 months.
+A company develops staff training for a loyalty program that delivers a 40% increase in client retention over 12 months.
 That training program can be licensed to other businesses in the same or similar industries for similar results.

-A proven course can be offered in multiple formats with a private label rights license.
+A proven course can be offered in multiple formats with a resale rights license.
 Licensees can then sell it under their own name in different niches.
-The content can also be used to create tips booklets and guides which can be licensed as stand alone products in their own right.
+The course content can also be broken down to create smaller products like tips booklets, and guides which can be licensed as stand alone products in their own right.

-The content from a successful workshop or seminar can be licensed out to others to present in the same business niche.
+The content from a successful webinar or workshop can be licensed out to others to present in the same business niche.
 The content could also be re-purposed for different industries.
 If the license permits, licensees could sell the workshop content on to their clients in a wider demographic.

 Create a Licensing Plan: